The 3021N Demodulator Card (Part 5)

 So the idea was to attenuate the high frequency noise, and drop the audio level when the carrier disappears.
 This worked quite well, but it turned out that with some tuning this system also basically cut out the audio entirely when not tuned to an AM signal.

-This feature worked so well that it is basically considered the default for this receiver in AM mode, though the standard sync and envelope detectors have non-noise reducing modes for use with the DSP noise reduction modes.
+This feature worked so well that it is basically considered the default for this receiver in AM mode, though the standard sync and envelope detectors have non-noise reducing modes for use with the DSP noise reduction modes, in particular the RNNoise network works better when fed the full audio bandwidth.

 I am not aware of any other radio implementing this type of noise reduction, feel free to clone it for your own project.